|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Enjoy the taste of a deliciously creamy vegan mushroom sauce.
-Instead of cream, this dairy-free recipe uses vegan margarine and soy milk, and it's easy to make from scratch.
+Instead of butter and cream, this dairy-free recipe uses vegan margarine and soy milk, and it's easy to make from scratch.
 Fresh chopped parsley, garlic, and a touch of freshly cracked black pepper give it an Italian-inspired flavor that's perfect for fettuccine or linguine pasta.
 You can also pour it over egg noodles, baked potatoes, or any type of mock meat, including tofu steaks.

 Make this sauce with any variety of mushrooms you like.
 Try button, oyster, portobello, or shiitake mushrooms, or create a custom combination of mushrooms.
 There are also many ways you can adapt it for other meals.
-For instance, you can skip the mushrooms for a dairy-free white sauce, switch out the herbs, or add veggies.
+For instance, you can skip the mushrooms for a dairy-free white sauce (béchamel), switch out the herbs, or add veggies.